matthewincardona/Ivy/README.md

 # Ivy
-Ivy, the personal assistant that helps you stay organized, motivated, and on top of your daily tasks.
+Ivy, the personal assistant that helps you stay organized, motivated, and on top of your work.